 This company has corporate responsibility claims on its website in the areas of community, environment, people & culture, editorial integrity and financial viability & sustainability.

 |Nine Entertainment Co Holdings Ltd|

-This company received an S&P Global ESG Score of 15/100 in the Media category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 14/100 in the Media category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 According to the democracyforsale.net website, this company donated $204,300 to Australia's major political parties between 2012 and 2018, as disclosed to the Australian Electoral Commision (AEC).

 This company appears on the 2021 Bloomberg Gender-Equality Index, signifying a commitment to supporting gender equality through policy development, representation, and transparency.